Pahari (Poonchi): Vocabulary and influence

 The vocabulary is largely Indo-Aryan in origin, with substantial influence from Urdu, Persian, Punjabi, and English.
 Daily speech frequently incorporates Urdu and English terms, especially among younger speakers.

 Script

-Poonchi Pahari is written informally in the Shahmukhi script, which is the Perso-Arabic script also used for Punjabi and related varieties (including Pahari–Pothwari) in Azad Kashmir.
+Poonchi Pahari is written informally in the Shahmukhi script, which is the Perso-Arabic script also used for Punjabi and related varieties (including Pahari–Pothwari) in Pakistant Administred Kashmir, However, being an indo-aryan in origin language, the ancient script has been Takri as other pahari scripts found in Himachal and Jammu & kashmir region of India, which was lost in time.

 Status and language shift

 Some sociolinguists consider Poonchi Pahari to be a threatened or endangered language, due to its limited presence in education, media, and government.
-Younger speakers in Azad Kashmir are increasingly shifting toward Urdu and English for economic and social mobility.
+Younger speakers in Pakistand Administred Kashmir are increasingly shifting toward Urdu and English for economic and social mobility.

 Despite this, revitalization efforts are underway.
-The Government of Azad Kashmir, the University of Azad Jammu and Kashmir, and the Allama Iqbal Open University have supported academic research into the preservation and documentation of the Pahari languages of Azad Kashmir.
+The Government of Kashmir, Pakistan the University of Jammu and Kashmir, Pakistan and the Allama Iqbal Open University have supported academic research into the preservation and documentation of the Pahari languages of Kashmir.